transcom/milmove_load_testing/README.md

 There are multiple other ways to organize and link tasks together, but using our `RestTaskSet` and `LoginTaskSet` classes is the main recommendation in this repo.

-[//]: # ( TODO: anything after here hasn't been updated yet)

 ### Adding tasks to existing load tests

-Adding a task to an existing load test is thankfully a fairly straight-forward process that requires just a bit of research and just a bit of coding.
-Here are the general steps:

-* Locate the locust file your test needs to be run from.
-* Figure out which user class (if multiple) that will run your task.
-  * Generally a `HttpUser` only has one host to use as the base for its tasks, so find the one with the right host for your endpoint.
-* Pick a `TaskSet` used by the user for your task.
-  * This should make sense thematically, but using clues like if the tasks in a `TaskSet` use the same login or certificates that you need for your task, then that's probably the place to be.
-  * But keep in mind that it may not make sense in any of the current task sets - or maybe the `TaskSet` is used in multiple places and you don't want to affect other load tests in the system.
-In that case, you should create a new one.
+If you want to add a load test, here are the general steps (more detailed information can be found in the rest of the documentation):

+1. Start by finding (or creating) the corresponding `User` class (e.g. `PrimeUser`)
+2. Find (or creating) the `TaskSet` that defines the tasks (load tests) the user will perform.
+   1. We have `TaskSets` for all of our users, so you may be able to add your new load test to an existing class, but one thing to keep in mind is that some `TaskSets` are shared across users.
+   2. If the `TaskSet` is used by multiple `User` classes, see if it makes sense for your load test to be run by all the users that use the existing `TaskSet` or if you should create a new `TaskSet` and add it to the user's `tasks` attribute.
-* Add a function with the code for your task to the `TaskSet`.
-Make sure to decorate it with `@task` .
+3. Add a task (a function/method decorated with the `@task` decorator) to the `TaskSet`.
-  * You should also decorate it with any tags you think are relevant to this task.
-Look at some of the other tags for this user to give you an idea of what you have to work with.
-This should look like `@tag('tag1', 'tag2')` either directly above or below the `@task` decorator.
+   1. You should also decorate it with any tags you think are relevant to this task.
-* Run the load test and check that your task is working properly.
+4. Run the load test and check that your task is working properly.
-  * If it is, you're good to go!
+   1. If it is, you're good to go!

 ## AWS Deployed Environment Setup